cosmos-lang/cosmos-lang.github.io/quickstart.md

 	x = 'b'
 ```

 As you can see, this reads somewhat like an if-statement. `x=1` will be read when `s = 'a'` is true, and otherwise `x = 'b'` will be the case.
-While this makes sense if given a procedural reading, note that the condition is redundant.

-After all, the case-statement did not need a condition.
-Furthermore,
+Note that the condition is kind of redundant.
+After all, the case-statement does not need a condition.
+Same for an else-clause.
+As this is simply a more procedural-looking version way of writing 'case', it's not quite a proper conditional.

 That's why the actual if-statement and favoured conditional of the language is as follows.

+Conditional
+---

 ```
 if(s = 'a')